-- A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement (AP) or International Baccalaureate (IB) course; or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or language other than English-may not participate in extracurricular activities for at least three school weeks. - A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks.

-- An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 15 absences not related to post-district competition.
-All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions. - An absence for participation in an activity that has not been approved will receive an unexcused absence.
+- A student who receives at the end of a grading period a grade below 70 in any academic class will not be able to participate. - A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - An absence for participation in an activity that has not been approved will receive an unexcused absence. - A student who has been assigned ISS may not participate in any extracurricular activities or attend after school functions the day(s) of ISS placement.